Get to Know the Fresh Voices Who Have Updated a Classic Public Health Textbook

 "Climate change has become one of the major challenges for public health worldwide, and the COVID pandemic is not the last pandemic we are going to see," Kruger said.

-The chapter on climate change and the COVID-19 pandemic provide up-to-date information on these issues and encourage students to consider the interconnectedness of global health issues, said coauthor C. Eduardo Siqueria, MD, ScD, MPH, a professor emeritus of environment and public health at the University of Massachusetts School for the Environment.
+The chapter on climate change and the COVID-19 pandemic provide up-to-date information on these issues and encourage students to consider the interconnectedness of global health issues, said coauthor C. Eduardo Siqueira, MD, ScD, MPH, a professor emeritus of environment and public health at the University of Massachusetts School for the Environment.
 (Siqueira recently wrote about climate change for the Jones & Bartlett Learning blog.
 Find that article here.)

 Siqueira said he views the chapters on COVID-19 and climate change as interconnected.
 And with good reason.